 To further minimise conflicts of interest, the Company has agreed not to consummate a Business Combination with an entity that is affiliated with any of the Sponsor Entity or the Directors unless it, or a committee of independent and disinterested Directors, have obtained an opinion from an independent investment banking firm or another independent valuation or appraisal firm that regularly renders fairness opinions on the type of target company or business that is subject to the Business Combination that the Business Combination is fair to the Company from a financial point of view.

-Furthermore, save as disclosed in Section 9.5 "Connaught Engagement Letter" of Part XVI "Additional Information", there will be no finder's fees, reimbursements or cash payments made by the Company to the Sponsor Entity or the Directors, or the Company's or any of their respective affiliates, for services rendered to the Company prior to or in connection with the completion of a Business Combination, other than the following payments, none of which will be made from the proceeds of the Offering and the sale of the Sponsor Warrants held in the Escrow Account prior to the consummation of the Business Combination:
+Furthermore, save as disclosed in Section 9.5 "Financial Adviser Engagement Letter" of Part XVI "Additional Information", there will be no finder's fees, reimbursements or cash payments made by the Company to the Sponsor Entity or the Directors, or the Company's or any of their respective affiliates, for services rendered to the Company prior to or in connection with the completion of a Business Combination, other than the following payments, none of which will be made from the proceeds of the Offering and the sale of the Sponsor Warrants held in the Escrow Account prior to the consummation of the Business Combination:

-- reimbursement for any out-of-pocket expenses related to identifying, investigating and completing a Business Combination; - repayment of loans which may be made by the Sponsor Entity or an affiliate of the Sponsor Entity or certain of the Directors to fund working capital deficiencies or finance transaction costs in connection with an intended Business Combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
-Up to €1,500,000 of such loans may be converted into Sponsor Warrants at a price of €1.50 per Sponsor Warrant at the option of the Sponsor Entity; and - payment for the redemption of 6,000,000 Units, 46,000,000 Ordinary Shares and 15,333,333 Warrants at their par value to be held by the Company in treasury.
+- reimbursement for any out-of-pocket expenses related to identifying, investigating and completing a Business Combination; and - repayment of loans which may be made by the Sponsor Entity or an affiliate of the Sponsor Entity or certain of the Directors to fund working capital deficiencies or finance transaction costs in connection with an intended Business Combination, the terms of which have not been determined nor have any written agreements been executed with respect thereto.
+Up to \$1,500,000 of such loans may be converted into new Sponsor Warrants at a price of \$1.00 per Sponsor Warrant at the option of the Sponsor Entity.

-The above payments may be funded using the cash not held in the Escrow Account or, upon consummation of the Business Combination, from any amounts remaining from the proceeds of the Escrow Account released to the Company in connection therewith.
+The above payments may be funded using the cash not held in the Escrow Account or, upon completion of the Business Combination, from any amounts remaining from the proceeds of the Escrow Account released to the Company in connection therewith.